-During the day, we noted that there seemed to be some clear differences between Timmins and the Temiskaming Shores/ Kirkland Lake area due to Timmins' position on the TransCanada highway and it being a mining community.
-Mining results in higher than average disposable incomes for some community members while other community members, including vulnerable women, may struggle to meet the high rental rates that are geared toward those with higher incomes.
+During the day, we noted that there seemed to be some clear differences between Timmins and the Temiskaming Shores/ Kirkland Lake area due to Timmins' position on the TransCanada highway and being a mining community, an industry with higher than average wages which may result in higher than average disposable incomes for some community members.
+Whereas other community members, including vulnerable women, may struggle to meet the high rental rates that are gear toward those with higher incomes.
+There was a strong emphasis on Indigenous culture throughout the day.